Presteej-zz/Web-Developer-Bootcamp/README.md

 Cleveland, The Gallery - Image gallery using the grid system in Bootstrap catered to my hometown, Cleveland, Ohio. (using version 3.3.7)

 Sticking the Landing - Attempt at a modern landing page design for a website using my friend Koko as a muse. (using Bootstrap 3.3.7)

+Meet Bootstrap 4 - This is just me doing VSCode as a canvas to mess around with all of the newer features from Bootstrap 4.
+Nothing special in particular, but I guess it showcases that I know how to use the newer features.